Mostafa-mahmoud0/MoveOn-Backend/README.md

 ## Database Configuration

-The application uses PostgreSQL with Entity Framework Core.
+The application uses SQL Server with Entity Framework Core.
 All database configurations are done using Fluent API in `EntityConfiguration.cs`.

 ### Key Entities:
 - Users